GSA/cio.gov-redo/_posts/2017-09-15-hiring-event.md

 Candidates of all experience levels are welcome to apply to position openings on USAJOBS.
 To be considered for an interview at the event, applicants must first register for the event and then apply to openings no later than Sept 29th.
 Please note that candidates who do not receive an interview or a conditional offer at the event may still be considered for future opportunities after the event.

-To find out more information about the Federal Tech/Cyber Hiring and Recruitment event and to register for attendance, please visit CIO.gov/hiringevent.
+To find out more information about the Federal Tech/Cyber Hiring and Recruitment event and to register for attendance, please visit CIO.gov.

 Follow along on social media with Twitter handle [@ciodotgov](https://twitter.com/ciodotgov) and hashtags #FedITWorkforce and #GovTechJobs.